cetz-package/cetz-plot/src/chart/process.typ

 ///   Maximum number of steps before turning, i.e. making a zigzag.], default: 3)
 /// #show-parameter-block("layout.flow", ("array"), [
 ///   Pair of directions on different axes indicating the primary and secondary layout directions.], default: (ltr, ttb))
+/// #show-parameter-block("arrows.fill", ("string", "color", "gradient", "pattern", "none"), [
+///   Fill color of the arrows.
+If set to "steps", the arrows will be filled with a color in between those of the neighboring steps.], default: "steps")
+/// #show-parameter-block("arrows.stroke", ("stroke", "none"), [
+///   Stroke used for the arrows.], default: none)
 ///
 /// - steps (array): Array of steps (`<content>` or `<str>`)
-/// - arrow-style (auto, function, array, gradient): Arrow style of the following types:
+/// - arrow-style (function, array, gradient): Arrow style of the following types:
-///   - auto: If set to auto, the arrows will be filled with a color in between those of the neighboring steps
 ///   - function: A function of the form `index => style` that must return a style dictionary.
 ///     This can be a `palette` function.
 ///   - array: An array of style dictionaries or fill colors of at least one item.
 For each arrow the style at the arrows